gaearon/overreacted.io/src/pages/november-2020-endorsements/index.md

 Instead, the winner, Tammy Wendt, is a lawyer who protects cops that murder Black people from being fired.

 The _Sun-Times_ and the _Tribune_ endorsed her Republican opponent, Dan Patlak (incumbent).
-He's not outwardly opposed to making the system fairer, he's done a solid job so far, and he doesn't protecting murdering cops.
+He's not outwardly opposed to making the system fairer, he's done a solid job so far, and he hasn't made a career of protecting murdering cops.
 Sounds good to me[^5].

 Endorsement: Dan Patlak.